smilespray/MenuBarRadio/README.md

 # MenuBarRadio

-The simplest menu bar radio app for OS X
+The simplest menu bar radio app for OS X.

 ##One Feature
 - Internet radio while you work.